 Parallax is when background images move at a different speed than foreground elements when scrolling, creating an illusion of depth.
 Parallax scrolling is very trendy right now, and Brine family templates are some of the only templates that include this feature.

 These templates allow you to define the vertical height of your pages.
 For example, you can fill the viewer's browser with your banner image equal to 100% of the height of their browser window, regardless of the size of their browser window and monitor size.
 You can also set it to 50%, 75%, 86%—whatever your heart desires.
 Setting vertical height as a percentage of overall height ensures that the viewing experience is the same for all visitors.

 Brine family templates offer an abundance of mobile stying options that allow you to adjust the logo size on phones, change the menu icon, create a sticky header that stays in place when scrolling (an excellent option for long pages), adjust the menu overlay colour, and more.
 This is increasingly important as mobile traffic increases, and mobile browsing experience becomes more important to users.

 The Bedford family is the only other collection of templates that allows for this option, but it’s not nearly as versatile as the Brine slideshow banner.
 Slideshow banners in Brine have several options for slide transition styles and speed, next & previous control styling, indicator styles and caption text options.

 6. Blocks on top of banner images

-There’s no other template family that allows this, but it is crucial to design flexibility.
-Within Brine you can place any block on top of banner images to create a truly modern looking website.
+No other template family allows this, but it is crucial to design flexibility.
+Within Brine, you can place any block on top of banner images to create a truly modern looking website.
 You can create some awesome designs when you pair text and image blocks on top of banner images with parallax scrolling.